ksassnowski/laravel-shareable-models-docs/configuring-a-link.md

 When this option is set, a `LinkWasVisited` event gets thrown every time a user visits the link.
 You can access the visited link via the `$link` property on the event.

 Note that the event only gets thrown if the visitor actually passes all checks that might have been configured on the link, e.g. password protection.
-So someone attempts to visit an expired link or enters a wrong password this event will not get thrown.
+So if someone attempts to visit an expired link or enters a wrong password this event will not get thrown.